cypher256/java-extension-pack/README.md

 # Features

-This extension has no specific settings, commands or GUI.
+This extension has no specific settings or commands.
 As shown below, the JDK, build tools, terminal, and other settings are automatically configured according to the current environment.
-It does not change OS environment variables or affect the environment as a whole.
 <br>
 <br>